 - Don’t Leave Your Pets or Children in the Car – Every summer, news of children or pets dying because they were locked in a car is reported.
 Many people do not realize how quickly the temperature can rise even if you roll the windows down.
 If you leave your car at a temperature of 60 degrees, it can take less than 10 minutes to rise to 110 degrees during the summer.

 After reading this, we hope that you and your friends and family have a safe summer vacation.
 While we hope you never need to call us, we understand that accidents happen.
-If you or your loved ones were injured while on your road trip by a negligent third party, our experienced Ventura car accident attorneys can help you get the compensation you deserve.
+If you or your loved ones were injured while on your road trip by a negligent third party, our experienced Ventura personal injury attorneys can help you get the compensation you deserve.

 Call (805) 434-6393 to schedule your free consultation.